alewman/rom-farmer/docs/archive/implementation/METADATA_SYSTEM_COMPLETE.md

 ## Overview

-The ROM Groomer metadata system is now complete with full support for ARRM gamelist imports, content-addressable storage with deduplication, and flexible gamelist generation with media type filtering.
+The ROM Farmer metadata system is now complete with full support for ARRM gamelist imports, content-addressable storage with deduplication, and flexible gamelist generation with media type filtering.

 ## Key Features Implemented